A Spatially Informed Gaussian Process UCB Method for Decentralized Coverage Control: Problem Formulation and Preliminaries

+Each robot is responsible for sensing within its cell $V_i(\mathcal{P})$.
 The communication topology is described by the Delaunay graph \cite{cortes2004}, where edges connect robots whose Voronoi cells share a boundary.
-This graph is time-varying as robot positions evolve.
-The neighbor set of robot $i$ is given by:
+We define the neighbor set of robot $i$,